 Where to stay in Ljubljana

 When we went to Ljubljana, we stayed in the Tresor Hostel, which was nice and clean and very central but it lacked character if that’s what you’re looking for.
 We heard that the Celica Hostel ( a converted prison) is also a great option and more social.
 Celica is next to Metelkova Mesto, which is an old Army Barracks that has been squatted since 1993 and now houses artists, galleries and bars with an alternative edge.
-If you’d like something more than a hostel, we booked this Celica Hostel for Steve’s parents, which they enjoyed.
+If you’d like something more than a hostel, we booked this AirBnB for Steve’s parents, which they enjoyed.
 Book with this link to get £25 off your stay.

 Where to eat in Ljubljana